scook12/alpine-postgis-docker/README.md

 Simple alpine postgis Dockerfile - lightweight and easy to use.
 Makes use of apk's packages unlike most of the postgis dockerfiles.

-NOTE: Recent changes have broken the build.
-Hold off on using this until it gets more mature.
-Will likely be considered stable at release 0.5.0, which is a while away.
+NOTE: Recent changes have broken the build, don't use this for anything yet.
+Will mark as release 1.0.0 when it's stable.
 ## Setup

 From source: